 Where will the nbn supplied equipment be installed, and can I choose their location?

-Before your technician arrives, consider potential internal and external locations for mounting and installing the nbn supplied equipment (nbn connection box and Power Supply Unit).
+Before your technician arrives, consider potential internal and external locations for mounting and installing the nbn HFC box – nbn connection box and Power Supply Unit.
 Your technician will help determine feasible installation spots.
 It’s crucial to discuss the location with your technician before they commence.

 Factors to think about when picking the location for your nbn supplied equipment:

-• No further than 80cm from a power point—the equipment needs to remain plugged in.
+• Your nbn HFC box should be installed no further than 80cm from a power point—the equipment needs to remain plugged in.

-• In a cool, dry, well-ventilated spot (avoid damp or wet areas such as a kitchen, bathroom, laundry or under an openable window).
+• The ideal location is in a cool, dry, well-ventilated spot (avoid damp or wet areas such as a kitchen, bathroom, laundry or under an openable window).

 • Away from busy places where it might get knocked or damaged.